matloff/regtools/ChoosingKinKFoldCV.md

 original data.
 This process is known as *cross-validation* (CV).

 The most commonly used form of this is *K-fold cross-validation*.
-Here K is the number of "folds," to be explained below.
+Here K is the number of "folds," the number of partitioned subsets.
 Note that K must be chosen by the user.

-We also note in passing that in machine learning circles, it's common to partition one's data into *three* sets:  One choose one's model, often meaning choosing values of several tuning parameters, finally selecting the one with the best performance on the test set.
-The third set, the *validation* set, is then used to get a realistic evaluation of the performance of the final model.
+We also note in passing that in machine learning circles, it's common to partition one's data into *three* sets:  One choose one's model on the training set, often meaning choosing values of several tuning parameters, finally selecting the one with the best performance on the test set.
+The third set, the *validation* set, is then used to get a realistic evaluation of the performance of the final model, as even that test set stage will induce optimistic bias.

 ## Goals of this document